Cray-HPE/csm-hotfixes/casmrel-630-psp-hotfix/README.md

 4. So we find ourselves without either OPA policies or PSP’s in place.
 The good news is that testing of the PSP fix is nearly complete, and will be packaged with the 1.4.2 release.
 Additionally, the Loftsman fix should land very soon in the upstream OSS repo, and so should facilitate rolling gatekeeper back into the platform in the 1.5 time frame.

 # Install instructions

+This hotfix requires CSM 0.9.2 that is shipped with Shasta 1.4.1.
+If CSM 0.9.2 is not installed then the spire pods will fail to come up due to a missing image.

 ## To install the PSP you need to perform the following: